lightning/bolts/01-messaging.md

 The `type` field indicates how to interpret the `payload` field.
 The format for each individual type is specified in a specification in this repository.
-The type follows the _it's ok to be odd_ rule, so nodes MAY send <i>odd</i>-numbered types without ascertaining that the recipient understands it.
+The type follows the _it's ok to be odd_ rule, so nodes MAY send _odd_-numbered types without ascertaining that the recipient understands it.

 A sending node:
   - MUST NOT send an evenly-typed message not listed here, without prior negotiation.

 A receiving node:
-  - upon receiving a message of <i>odd</i>, unknown type:
+  - upon receiving a message of _odd_, unknown type:
     - MUST ignore the received message.
-  - upon receiving a message of <i>even</i>, unknown type:
+  - upon receiving a message of _even_, unknown type:
     - MUST fail the channels.

 The messages are grouped logically into 4 groups, ordered by their most significant set bit: